 AT&T hides the overcharge in an easy-to-miss place on customer bills, the victim says.
 Moreover, it mentions that the Administrative Fee is similar to the tax or any random government pass-through fee.
-In fact, it’s merely a way for the telecom giant AT&T to advertise and guarantee lower tariffs than it actually charges.
+It’s merely a way for the telecom giant AT&T to advertise and guarantee lower tariffs than it charges.

 AT&T Tried Their Best